roytang/blog/content/post/2026/04/weeknotes-04-12/index.md

 ### Walking and Health and the Weather

-For the past week (Sunday to Saturday), Google Fit tells me I walked 64,835, a good amount.
+For the past week (Sunday to Saturday), Google Fit tells me I walked 64,835 steps, a good amount.
 The afternoons remain extremely hot, and even my evening walks can get sweaty.
 Probably another two months or so of this!

 ### Word Power